 Change of election.
 You can increase or decrease the amount of your Salary Deferrals as of a designated election date.
-For this purpose, the designated election date(s) for changing or modifying your Salary Reduction Agreement will be set forth in the enrollment materials or other written procedures describing the time period for changing Salary Deferral elections.
+For this purpose, the designated election date(s) for changing or modifying your Salary Deferral election will be set forth under the Salary Deferral election or other written procedures describing the time period for changing Salary Deferral elections.
 If the available election date(s) change, you will be notified in writing of any such change.
-You always will be able to change or modify your Salary Deferral at any time.
-Generally, you may stop making Salary Deferrals at any time.
-Any change you make to a Salary Deferral will become effective as of the next designated election date, and will remain in effect until modified or canceled during a subsequent election period.
+You always will be able to change or modify your Salary Deferral election at least once per year.
+Generally, you may revoke an existing Salary Deferral election and stop making Salary Deferrals at any time.
+Any change you make to a Salary Deferral election will become effective as of the next designated election date, and will remain in effect until modified or canceled during a subsequent election period.

 Automatic deferral election.
 To simplify the administrative requirements for making Salary Deferrals under the Plan, the Plan is set up with an "automatic" deferral feature.
-Under this feature, you do not have to make an election to begin deferring under the Plan.
-Thus, if you have otherwise satisfied the eligibility requirements for Salary Deferrals described under Article 5 but have not elected to make a Salary Deferral, we will automatically withhold 3% of your Plan Compensation from each paycheck and deposit such amounts into the Plan as a Salary Deferral.
+Under this feature, you do not have to make a Salary Deferral election to begin deferring under the Plan.
+Thus, if you have otherwise satisfied the eligibility requirements for Salary Deferrals described under Article 5 but have not made a Salary Deferral election, we will automatically withhold 3% of your Plan Compensation from each paycheck and deposit such amounts into the Plan as a Salary Deferral.
+The automatic deferral amount will increase each year by 1% of Plan Compensation up to a maximum of 6% of Plan Compensation unless you designate otherwise under a Salary Deferral election.
+For this purpose, the automatic increase will take effect beginning in the first Plan Year following the year in which the automatic deferral election first becomes effective.
+Thus, for example, if a Participant commences an automatic deferral in the 2016 Plan Year, 3% of Plan Compensation automatically will be withheld from the Participant's paycheck as a Salary Deferral for the 2016 Plan Year.
+Beginning in the 2017 Plan Year, the automatic deferral amount will increase by 1% each year up to a maximum of 6% of Plan Compensation.
+For purposes of applying the automatic increase provisions for a Plan Year, the automatic increase will take effect on the following date: April 1st of each Plan Year.

 Any amounts that are automatically withheld from your paycheck will be invested in accordance with the Plan's investment policies and will be exempt from taxation just like any other pre-tax Salary Deferral.
-If you would like to modify your automatic deferral amount or elect not to defer under the plan, you may do so through the Mass Mutual website or toll-free phone line.
+If you would like to modify your automatic deferral amount, you must make a Salary Deferral election indicating the amount you wish to defer.
+If you do not wish to defer under the Plan, you must make a Salary Deferral election indicating a zero deferral rate.

 Application of automatic deferral provisions.
-The automatic deferral provisions described above will apply to all Employees who become Participants on or after July 1, 2005, who have not made an affirmative election of Salary Deferral (including an election not to defer).
-Thus, if you become a Participant on or after July 1, 2005 and do not make an affirmative election or make an election not to defer, the automatic deferral provisions will apply and Salary Deferrals will automatically be withheld from your paycheck as indicated above.
+The automatic deferral provisions described above will apply only to Employees who become Participants on or after the effective date of the automatic deferral provisions or a Participant who was previously automatically enrolled as set forth under a prior Plan document maintained by the Employer, provided the Employee does not make a Salary Deferral election (including an election not to defer).
+Thus, if you become a Participant on or after the effective date of the automatic deferral provisions or if you were previously automatically enrolled under a prior plan document and do not make a Salary Deferral election or enter into an agreement specifically electing not to defer, the automatic deferral provisions will apply and Salary Deferrals will automatically be withheld from your paycheck as indicated above.